FAQs on Direct Mail Marketing

 Sustainability Questions.

-Q. I am new to direct mail, can you support me through my campaign?
+I am new to direct mail, can you support me through my campaign?

 Yes our litho press uses vegetable based inks and our stock paper is FSC accredited and purchased through the Woodland Carbon Scheme.
 And we are powered by solar panels on our roof.
-You can read more about our sustainability here on our dedicated page.
+You can read more about our sustainability here on our dedicated sustainability page.

-Q. Do you offer a sustainable option for wrapped magazine and catalogue mailings?
+Do you offer a sustainable option for wrapped magazine and catalogue mailings?

 Yes we offer a compostable potato starch mailing film that decomposes within 10 days, we know that because we tested it:#10dayCompostablePolyChallenge.